lbwfff/lbwfff/README.md

 - 🌱 I’m currently learning more about deep learning
 - 💬 Ask me about Bioinformatics
 - 😄 Pronouns: he/him
+- 👯 I’m looking to collaborate on biochemistry and bioinformatics

 <!--
 - 📫 How to reach me:
 - ⚡ Fun fact:
-- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - ⚡ Fun fact:
 -->